svkucheryavski/svelte-plots-basic/README.md

 3D plots can be created similar to 2D plots but its components must be imported from `svelte-plots-basic/3d`.
 Plus all elements must have three coordinates (x, y and z).
 Plot elements include axes pane, x-, y- and z-axis, as well as points, lines, segments and mesh series.

+The plots are also made as SVG elements, by using [isometric projection](https://en.wikipedia.org/wiki/Isometric_projection).
+The orientation of the projection plane is defined by parameters `phi` and `theta`.
+Parameter `zoom` defines the distance between the plane and the scene.

 Here is an example of simple 3D scatter plot:

 ```svelte